TIBCOSoftware/snappydata/docs/configuring_cluster/ssl_setup.md

 To configure SSL for Spark layer:

 *	Configure SSL keypairs and certificates as needed for each SnappyData member.
-See [Generate Key Pairs and Certificates](https://gemfirexd.docs.pivotal.io/docs-gemfirexd/deploy_guide/Topics/security/ssl_keys.html#cadminsslkeys).
 *	Ensure that SnappyData locator, server, and lead members use the same SSL boot parameters at startup.

 !!!
 Note
 	For enabling Spark layer SSL encryption, you must first enable the P2P encryption for SSL.

 #### Provider-Specific Configuration Files